screwdriver-wrenchBest practices

 Drawing

-Once you're done with unboxing, installation, and qualification, you have a qualified BactoBox® setup.
-In other words, you're ready to measure on your own sample.
+Once you finish unboxing, installation, and qualification, you have a qualified BactoBox® setup.
+You are now ready to measure your own samples.

 You're welcome to skip ahead to BactoBox® in action already but we recommend that you read our recommendations below.